fridge-dev/secret-santa/README.md

 1. Combine everything together in app layer
 1. Integrate with lambda as entry point
 1. Integrate with SMS (still need to test)

-### Out of scope

-1. Back people/assignments with database to more easily refer to a group